taeminers/twoai-poster-assignment/README.md

 3. Did not Persist state for poster (don't know if its a shortcut)

 - From UX perspective, didn't seem correct to save the data user has changed.
 Don't have an API to change backend, but also, if user leaves, usually changes are not saved.
-- Also, would be weird if we change player name to something weird, and that data persists.
+- Also, would be weird if we change player name, and that data persists.